-ZTNA services are enabled by Versa Secure Access.
+ZTNA services are enabled by Versa Secure Private Access.

-Part of Versa SASE, Versa Secure Access (VSA) is the industry’s first solution to deliver the leading SASE services and private connectivity for employees who are working from home remotely.
-With this solution, employees can now use ZTNA providers to securely connect to applications in both the private and public clouds with the philosophy of trusting no one.
+Part of Versa SASE product suite, Versa Secure Private Access (VSPA) is the industry’s first solution to deliver the leading SASE services and private connectivity for employees who are working remotely.
+With this solution, employees can now securely connect to applications in both the private and public clouds with the philosophy of Zero-Trust Access.

-The foundation of Versa Secure Access is based on VOS™ which powers SASE services to corporate applications via the cloud, on-premises, or a blended combination of both, for thousands of customers globally.
+The foundation of VSPA is based on VOS™ which powers SASE services to corporate applications via the cloud, on-premises, or a blended combination of both, for thousands of customers globally.